Policies and Procedures

 Appendix B

-Pembrokeshire County Council pay scales applicable to the post of chief executive and JNC chief officers as at pay review 01.04.2023-31.03.24
+Pembrokeshire County Council pay scales applicable to the post of Chief Executive and JNC Chief Officers as of 1 April 2026.

 Chief Executive